 Charles Jackson, Charles Miles, and Walter Obey were hanged in the Allegheny County Jail on April 27, 1905, less than a year after having committed murder.
 Jackson and Miles were executed together on the double scaffold.
 After their bodies were cut down, Obey mounted the gallows and was executed.

-The other case likewise involved three Black defendants and a white victim.
+One of the other cases likewise involved three Black defendants and a white victim.
 In multiple defendant cases, it is usual for at least one of the defendants to be able to demonstrate a lesser degree of culpability.
+The other three-defendant case involved Eastern European steelworkers wrongly convicted of killing a mill boss in a period of fervent anti-immigrant tension.

 Acknowledging the unusual intensity of the activity on the gallows, the news noted “[w]ith today’s executions Sheriff Dickson has pulled the lever that has sent 12 condemned men into eternity in the one year and four months he has been in office.
 In that period he has broken all previous records, hanging six more men in that time than any other sheriff has hanged in three years, the full term of office.”